xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

 8080/tcp open     http-proxy
 ```

-And connect with your FTP client, username is `useradmin` and the password is what's on the back of your modem.
+And connect with your FTP client, the username is `useradmin`, and the password is what's on the back of your modem.

 ![Successful FTP Connection to Youhua PT926G](../../../../../usr/uploads/202008/youhua-pt926g-ftp.png)

-> Here I'm using the modem's link-local address `fe80::1%wlp3s0`, where `wlp3s0` is my Linux network interface name.
-This may not be possible under Windows, and in this case you can simply use the public accessible IPv6 of the modem.
+> Here, I'm using the modem's link-local address `fe80::1%wlp3s0`, where `wlp3s0` is my Linux network interface name.
+This may not be possible under Windows, and in this case, you can simply use the public accessible IPv6 of the modem.

 But even with access to the FTP, you cannot reuse the older hacking methods, as the FTP is now restricted to `/mnt`, and is unable to access config files in `/var/config`.